simeonkr/HaGL/README.md

 other backends will be added in the future, as well as a backend-agnostic interface.

-HaGL prioritizes approachability and simplicity over completeness and is likely unsuitable for use in a game engine, certainly not in its current state.
+HaGL prioritizes approachability and simplicity over completeness and is likely unsuitable for use in a game engine.
 For more advanced graphics programming consider using, for example:
 [LambdaCube 3D](http://lambdacube3d.com/), [FIR](https://gitlab.com/sheaf/fir),
 or the Haskell [OpenGL](https://hackage.haskell.org/package/OpenGL) bindings.

 ## Current Status and Roadmap

-Implementation-wise the core of HaGL is comprised of
+Implementation-wise the core of HaGL consists of:

-* A high-level API consisting of parameterized expressions with strict type constraints
+* A high-level API consisting of both generic and domain-specific functions
-* A code generator for vertex and fragment shaders, supporting variants of all applicable GLSL built-in operators and functions
+* A code generator for GLSL vertex and fragment shaders, supporting variants of all applicable GLSL built-in operators and functions
-* A numerical evaluator that can process these same functions on the CPU, thus enabling the use of arbitrary uniforms
+* A numerical evaluator for processing these same functions on the CPU, thus enabling the use of arbitrary uniforms
 * Various functions that enable initialization and transfer of data, the specification of user-defined shader functions, and the use of basic